A HIDDEN HISTORY:

-It wasn’t a sense of community, the hospital was extremely busy and so we worked extremely long hours, and your rest periods was your rest period.
+"There wasn’t a sense of community, the hospital was extremely busy and so we worked extremely long hours, and your rest periods was your rest period.
 You went home and carried on doing what you had to do at home, and then you went back to work.
 So I wouldn't say there was a community, but we were all in it together working extremely long hours and trying to just, live.
-And that was what it was, you just go on.
+That was what it was, you just go on.
 It's very different now *laughs*.

-I suppose it goes in peaks and troughs.
-So, we have a great opportunity to look after people who are pretty vulnerable, and it brings out the best of humankind.
+"I suppose it goes in peaks and troughs.
+We have a great opportunity to look after people who are pretty vulnerable, and it brings out the best of humankind.
 You have to be kind, you have to be gracious, even when you're tired, because people are dependent on your decision making on your interactions with them, for their hope.
-So, it does give you that emotional set of characteristics.
-It also allows you to value the opportunity to make a difference and we spend most of our time at work so you know you're making a difference.
-It can also make you quite determined medicine is a tough call and there are lots of exams there's a lot of hard work involved in it you know, the hours are just not enough in the day to do what you have to do and you do have to become quite discipline and if you're not careful, you can become too disciplined, you may lose that emotional context because you become quite task oriented, you've just got to complete certain tasks, so the emotional bit can get lost.
-I think this season of COVID has made a difference to a lot of us because you need to have the grace to be able to look after your patients, they're looking at you for hope and it really does humble you because people are there.
+It gives you that emotional set of characteristics.
+It also allows you to value the opportunity to make a difference.
+We spend most of our time at work, so you know you're making a difference.
+It can also make you quite determined medicine is a tough call and there are lots of exams.
+There's a lot of hard work involved in it.
+The hours are just not enough in the day to do what you have to do.
+You do have to become quite discipline and if you're not careful, you can become too disciplined.
+You may lose that emotional context because you become quite task oriented.
+I think this season of COVID has made a difference to a lot of us, because you need to have the grace to be able to look after your patients.
+They're looking at you for hope and it really does humble you because people are there.
 They're at the lowest points right now in this season.
 So, it brings up the best of who you are.
-It’s character building.
+It’s character building."

-I think discrimination still happens quite a bit.
-I think for me personally I wasn't aware of it coming from Nigeria so I didn't think about it.
-But as the years have gone by, you begin to look back and think, 'Oh, Hmm…' And I think despite the fact that we talk about equality, diversity and inclusion, there's still a lot of discrimination so, I did an MBA and graduated last year and by my research was on career progression for BME nurses in my hospital, in my trust and this wasn't information that was readily available.
-Most BMEs were in the lower grades, rather than the higher grades and the higher you went up the ladder the less diverse, it was.
-So, if you looked at our board, you look at our executive team, you could, you could see that we weren't really diverse.
+"I think discrimination still happens quite a bit.
+I think for me personally, I wasn't aware of it coming from Nigeria, so I didn't think about it.
+But as the years have gone by, you begin to look back and think, 'Oh, Hmm…' And I think despite the fact that we talk about equality, diversity and inclusion, there's still a lot of discrimination.
+I did an MBA and graduated last year.
+My research was on career progression for BME nurses in my hospital [and] in my Trust.
+This wasn't information that was readily available.
+The higher you went up the ladder, the less diverse it was.
+So, if you looked at our board [and] our executive team, you could see that we weren't really diverse.
 Now why is that?
-So there is still some degree of discrimination being unintentionally, intentionally practiced.
-It exists.
+So there is still some degree of discrimination being unintentionally, [or] intentionally practiced.
+It exists."